 This section provides a general overview of certain risk factors which should be considered, in addition to the other matters set forth in this Official Statement, in evaluating an investment in the Bonds.
-Each prospective investor in the Bonds is encouraged to read this Official Statement in its entirety.
 This section is not meant to be a comprehensive or definitive list of the risks associated with an investment in the Bonds and additional risk factors may become evident in the future.
-Any one or more of the risk factors discussed below, among others, could lead to a decrease in the market value and/or in the liquidity of the Bonds.
+The occurrence of the circumstances described in one or more of the risk factors discussed below, among others, could lead to a decrease in the market value and/or in the liquidity of the Bonds.
 The order in which this information is presented does not necessarily reflect the relative importance of various risks.

-Rental Payments Not a Debt of the City
+Base Rental Payments Not a Debt of the City; Additional City Obligations

-The obligation of the City to pay the Rental Payments does not constitute an obligation of the City to levy or pledge any form of taxation or for which the City has levied or pledged any form of taxation.
-The obligation of the City to pay Rental Payments does not constitute an indebtedness of the City and County of San Francisco, the State of California (the "State") or any of its political subdivisions within the meaning of any constitutional or statutory debt limitation or restriction.
+The obligation of the City to pay the Base Rental does not constitute an obligation of the City to levy or pledge any form of taxation or for which the City has levied or pledged any form of taxation.
+The obligation of the City to pay Base Rental does not constitute an indebtedness of the City and County of San Francisco, the State of California or any of its political subdivisions within the meaning of any constitutional or statutory debt limitation or restriction.